asnassif/Digital-Wealth-Manager/README.md

 ### Other Data Sources:

 * `List of companies names with their correspoding Stock Symbols, Industries and Sectors`
-* `A reference table with Traded Companies' geographical locations can be added as well, to provide anotther analytic dimensions`
+* `A reference table with Traded Companies' geographical locations can be added as well, to add another analytic dimension`

 #### More data will be added to the upcoming versions of DWM App, this will include more market data, metrics and ratios